-The samples in this study were black grass-jelly from two traditional markets in Semarang, namely Pedurungan Market, Peterongan Market, and one of the branded packaging products from a minimarket.
+The samples in this study were black grass-jelly from two traditional markets in Semarang, namely Pedurungan Market, Peterongan Market and one of the branded packaging products from a minimarket.
+Sampling by accessible source population.
 The research was conducted at the Laboratory of Molecular Biology and Microbiology of Program of Study in Medical Laboratory Technology, Universitas Muhammadiyah Semarang.

-DNA extraction
+DNA Extraction